Design Jargon Decoded: Part 2 — Website Design

 *Anna's Articulation:

-What thrives here?
-Simple: your most critical content.
+To state this simply, this is your most critical content.
 This is where your main message, your value proposition, the prime real estate for attention.
 Give me a reason to scroll.

 The Verdict: